FilipeAlexCosta/Sudoku-Solver/README.md

 If "-p" is active then board is printed to the screen before and after being solved.

-If "-d" is active, all insertions and removals will be printed during the solving process in a format Inserted: (row, column, value) or Removed: (row, column, value) In addition to that, all final moves will be printed from newest to oldest.
+If "-d" is active, all insertions and removals will be printed during the solving process in a format Inserted: (row, column, value) or Removed: (row, column, value).
+In addition to that, all final moves will be printed from newest to oldest.